microbotsio/CodeCell/README.md

 - **USB-C Port** – for programming, serial communication, and battery charging.
 - **LiPo Connector** – works with the included cable and the optional 170 mAh 20C battery (1.25 mm pitch).
 - **BQ24232 Power Management** – enables dynamic power-path control for simultaneous operation and charging.
 - **Programmable GPIO/PWM/ADC/I2C Pins** – expand your project with additional sensors, displays, or actuators.
 - **CodeCell Library Support** – easy Arduino functions for reading sensors, LEDs, PWM, and sleep triggers.
 - **MicroLink App Integration** – wireless control and real-time feedback from your phone.
+- **Sensors** – includes a **VCNL4040 light/proximity sensor** and the C3/C6/C6-Drive also include a **BNO085 9-axis IMU motion sensor** with onboard sensor-fusion algorithms for advanced orientation, motion, and activity detection.

 Available Versions: